Rylith/TouchpadTestV2/README.md

  - "Vitesse  = f(angle)" : An angle increase is reflected by an increase of the speed.
 If the speed is not equal to 0, the cursor moves alone, without any user interactions on the watch
  - "Blocage avant" : More you stay in border mode, more the cursor moves fast. ( The function is actually ln(delta_t + 1) ). 'delta_t' is the difference between the current time and the time when system enters in "Border Mode"
  - "Mapping direct angle -> déplacement" : The distance is calculated with the difference between the current angle and the previous one.
  - A drag and drop application can be launched.
-Allow the user to take pictures from an explorer and drop them into the application in order to test the different features.
+Allows the user to take pictures from an explorer and drop them into the application in order to test the different features.
  - Adjusts the area to enter in "Border Mode"(in % of watch screen)
  - Adjusts the time to wait to enter in "Border Mode"
  - Adjusts the speed with the time between two moves calculation in "Vitesse  = f(angle)" and "Blocage avant" features